How To Manage It?

 Best practice management

 Cut-and-swab method (Cut stump treatment): is when each stem is cut off at ground level and immediately applying herbicide to the cut surface killing the plant to prevent regeneration from the rootstock.
+Cut stump application is suitable for large trees, but care must be taken to ensure that wounds are treated immediately and fallen trees are not left in moist soil where they may again take root.

 Please see the Australian Pesticides and Veterinary Medicines Authority for chemical information http://www.apvma.gov.au.